ToniWonKanobi/theoveranalyzed.net/posts/2015/4/6/the-new-yorker-vs-the-audubon-and-the-verge.md

 * Franzen really does seem to have an axe to grind
 * The Audubon [don't play that][youtube]

 [^tw]: Which, admittedly, are kept to an absolute minimum.
-This is in an effort to avoid the issues that come with following several of the same types of publications simultaneously -- tons of duplicate articles from different publications about the same topic.
+This is in an effort to avoid the issues that come with following several of the same types of publications simultaneously: tons of duplicate articles from different publications about the same topic.
 That gets old.

 [audubon]: https://www.audubon.org/news/friends-these
 [d]: http://d.pr/f/tAD3+